programminghistorian/jekyll/en/lessons/geoparsing-text-with-edinburgh.md

 * On MacOSX: `open 172172.display.html`
 * On Linux: 		`xdg-open 172172.display.html`

-{% include figure.html filename="geoparser_figure01.png" caption="Figure 3: Display of file 172172.display.html in a browser." %}
+{% include figure.html filename="geoparser_figure15.png" caption="Figure 3: Display of file 172172.display.html in a browser." %}

 At the top of the browser window (see Figure 3) you will see a Google map interface with green and red pins.
 At the bottom left is a window containing the text of the geo-parsed file with recognised locations highlighted in light green and at the bottom right there is a window containing the different geo-coordinate pairs for all the candidates considered per extracted location mention.
 The ones in green are the top-ranked coordinate pairs which correspond to the green pins on the map.
 The red pairs are lower ranked alternatives which correspond to the red pins on the map.

 You can also specify the option `-top` on the command line.
-This creates some additional output files, most notably `172172.display-top.html` which only contains the top-ranked location candidates, so only the green geo-coordinate pairs and pins are displayed (see Figure 4).
+This creates output files which only contain the top-ranked location candidates, so only the green geo-coordinate pairs and pins are displayed (see Figure 4).

     cat ../in/172172.txt | ./run -t plain -g geonames -top -o ../out 172172

-{% include figure.html filename="geoparser_figure02.png" caption="4: Display of file 172172.display-top.html in a browser." %}
+{% include figure.html filename="geoparser_figure16.png" caption="4: Display of file 172172.display.html in a browser with only top location candidates displayed." %}

 The vanilla download works most accurately with running English text.
 It even works on individual sentences.
-Geo-resolution accuracy increases however if the Geoparser has access to more context.
+Geo-resolution accuracy increases however if the Geoparser has access to more context, including other place names.
 On the other hand, the Geoparser is not well suited to process large documents made up of several sub-texts, e.g. a journal issue made up of articles.
-In the latter case it would be better to split the document into the articles first.
+In the latter case it would be better to split the document into the articles first and geo-parse each article individually.

 ## Other Useful Options for Running the Geoparser